Turbo Takeaways

 Pay Tables

-The U.S. Office of Personnel Management (OPM) oversees the GS pay scale, classifications, policies, and annual adjustments.
-These tables are updated every year to account for changes in the Employment Cost Index and cost of living.
+The U.S. Office of Personnel Management oversees the GS pay scale, classifications, policies, and annual adjustments.
+These tables are updated every year to account for changes in the Employment Cost Index (ECI) and cost of living.

 Locality Pay